 Is there a better way?

-We suggest using either a date-of-birth schedule, or a date-of-hire schedule.
+We suggest using either a date-of-birth schedule or a date-of-hire schedule.
 Either one works well and is easy to track and manage.
-Employees will always remember their birthday, so this is a common approach.
+Employees will always remember their birthdays, so this is a common approach.
 If you plan to perform the baseline audiometric test at or very close to a new employee’s hire date, then using the date of hire anniversary may make more sense for you.

 Either one works well and has its advantages.
 You have the flexibility to do what works best for you.

 Speaking of new employees, how is getting them added to your program different under this testing model?